COVID-19 Cases, Hospitalizations Continue Falling in North Texas, Statewide

 Tarrant County

-Tarrant County reported another nine COVID-19 deaths Thursday along with 142 new cases of the virus.
+Tarrant County reported another 18 COVID-19 deaths Friday along with 100 new cases of the virus.

 Denton County